Maths

 The study of mathematics will develop you as a person, helping you to improve your analytical, communication and problem-solving skills – each very desirable in the working world.

-In addition to this, pupils have their own login to the website Mathswatch www.vle.mathswatch.com.
+In addition to this, pupils have their own login to the website Mathswatch, www.vle.mathswatch.com.
 Pupils can complete targeted work to revise and improve, coupled with explanatory video clips.
 Every clip has real exam questions for pupils to do - because we all know that to be good at maths, a pupil has to do it, not just watch it.

-Director: Mr G Yates (gavin.yates@swale.at)
+Subject Lead: Mr G Yates (tws_admin@swale.at)

 “I struggled with maths before, but now I feel more confident because I get help from the teachers and other pupils.
-Now I enjoy maths, in fact, it is my favourite subject!”
+Now I enjoy maths.
+In fact, it is my favourite subject!”
 Luke - Year 8.

 “Out of all my subjects, maths is the subject I feel most confident in.
 I feel the teacher ‘gets me’ and understands how to help me achieve my best.
 The class is friendly and everyone supports and helps each other."
 David - Year 11.